Die Zeit: Zeit Online

 Zeit Online is run by Zeit Online GmbH, a fully owned subsidiary of the publishing company Zeitverlag.
 The independent editorial office consists of around 70 editors, graphic designers and technicians.

-Upon 1 February 2009, Zeit Online, Tagesspiegel Online and zoomer.de were merged into Zeit Digital with one joint editorial office in Berlin.
-Only some editors as well as the technology and the marketing departments remained in Hamburg.
+On 1 February 2009, Zeit Online, Tagesspiegel Online and zoomer.de were merged into Zeit Digital with one joint editorial office in Berlin.
 Zoomer.de was discontinued in February 2009, and the editorial office of Tagesspiegel Online was handed back to Tagesspiegel in September 2009.
 In 2017, Die Zeit was among the most quoted sources in German Wikipedia.

 At present, it is one of the 100 most visited websites in Germany.
+A selection of stories are published in English.

 Sections

 The content is categorized into four section groups that each consist of one or more sections, as follows: